jpgoldberg/jpg-website/content/post/signal/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Signal profile for me, Jeffrey _Paul_ Goldberg, not to be confused with a different Jeffrey Goldberg"
+  caption: "Signal profile for me, Jeffrey _Paul_ Goldberg, not to be confused with a different Jeffrey Goldberg.
+It does not contain a proof of my identity nor does it contain an indication security clearances."
   focal_point: ""
   preview_only: false